 You see an acutely committed human being seeking to bring joy and physical attainment to a man stripped of movement and, largely, dignity.
 The range of emotions Helen is able to reveal as she works her way to his climax, in all ways of the word, and simultaneously hers too, mentally and physically, is considerable.
-In a way you don’t see Helen naked but as an everyday angel at work.
+In a way you don’t see Helen naked at all but as an everyday angel at work.

 At first, she basks in the huge mutual love she and Tom share, their scenes packed with Helen’s trademark depth and feeling.
 Why wouldn’t anyone not love Kelly Frears?

 Tom Hanks and Helen Hunt - early love in Cast Away

 But it is in the near final scene that Helen brings all her skills to play, wrapping the viewer in the emotional blanket she spreads and with Tom, I think, produces one of the best and most heart rending in film.

 Some years later the two are reunited.
 Kelly has married and has a young daughter after being urged to move on, and Tom has returned, brought back to life, having finally escaped his island by dint of a sheet of plastic that blew in one day giving him a raft sail to jump the previously huge barrier waves battering the shore.